Power-law bounds for critical long-range percolation below the upper-critical dimension: An improved two-ghost inequality

 for every $m\geq 1$.
 The claim follows by taking the limit as $m\to \infty$. \end{proof}

 We now begin to work towards the proof of \cref{prop:two_ghost_weights}.
-Since the proof is fairly similar to that of \cite[Theorem 3.1]{Hutchcroft2020Ising}, we will keep the details light and focus on those aspects of the proof that are genuinely different.
-Let $G=(V,E,J)$ is a connected transitive weighted graph, let $\Gamma$ be a closed transitive subgroup of automorphisms of $G$, and let $w:E\to[0,1]$ be a $\Gamma$-good weight function.
-For each environment $\bp\in (0,1)^E$ and subgraph $H$ of $G$, we define the $w$-\textbf{fluctuation} of $H$ to be
+Although the proof is similar to that of \cite[Theorem 3.1]{Hutchcroft2020Ising}, we will present most the details in order to keep the paper self-contained.
+Let $G=(V,E,J)$ be a connected transitive weighted graph, let $\Gamma$ be a closed transitive subgroup of automorphisms of $G$, and let $\mathrm{w}:E\to[0,1]$ be a $\Gamma$-good weight function.
+For each environment $\bp\in (0,1)^E$ and subgraph $H$ of $G$, we define the $\mathrm{w}$-\textbf{fluctuation} of $H$ to be

 where $E(H)$ denotes the set of edges that \emph{touch} $H$, i.e., have at least one endpoint in the vertex set of $H$, $\partial H$ denotes the set of edges of $G$ that touch the vertex set of $H$ but are not included in $H$, and $E_\circ(H)$ denotes the set of edges of $G$ that are included in $H$, so that $E(H)=\partial H \cup E_o(H)$.
-As in \cite{Hutchcroft2020Ising}, the fluctuation is defined so that $h_{\bp,w}(K_v)$ is the total quadratic variation of a certain martingale that arises when exploring the cluster $K_v$ one edge at a time after conditioning on the environment $\bp$.
+As in \cite{Hutchcroft2020Ising}, the fluctuation is defined so that $h_{\bp,\mathrm{w}}(K_v)$ is the total quadratic variation of a certain martingale that arises when exploring the cluster $K_v$ one edge at a time after conditioning on the environment $\bp$.
 The following key lemma uses the mass-transport principle to relate the probability of the two-arm event to an expectation written in terms of the fluctuation.
 (This lemma is the only place that unimodularity is used in the proofs of any of our theorems.)

 \begin{lemma} Let $G=(V,E,J)$ be a connected transitive weighted graph and let $\Gamma \subseteq \Aut(G)$ be a closed transitive unimodular subgroup of automorphisms.
-Let $\mu$ be a $\Gamma$-invariant probability measure on $(0,1)^E$ and let $w:E\to [0,1]$ be a $\Gamma$-good weight function.
+Let $\mu$ be a $\Gamma$-invariant probability measure on $(0,1)^E$ and let $\mathrm{w}:E\to [0,1]$ be a $\Gamma$-good weight function.
 Then the inequality

 holds for every $h>0$. \end{lemma}